Noraohm/Linux_Sever_Udacity_project/README.md

 once the update running the terminal will ask if you need to update a new version of one file.
 Just select (keep the local one).

-16- Go back to vagrant@ubuntu terminal and create the ssh-keygen for the user by typing:
+16- open a new terminal and create the ssh-keygen for the user by typing:

 ```
 $ssh-keygen -f ~/.ssh/id_rsa #select the file name you want